qrak/ti_numba/README.md

 - **Volume Profile:** Displays trading activity over a specified time period at specified price levels.
 - **Rolling VWAP (Volume Weighted Average Price):** Provides the average price a security has traded at throughout the day, based on both volume and price.
 - **TWAP (Time Weighted Average Price):** A trading algorithm that breaks up a large order and releases smaller portions of the order to the market over a specified time period.
+- **Average Quote Volume:** Measures the average volume of quotes over a specified window size.

 ## License